First Day of School in the EcoVillages

 When did it open?
 The EcoVillage School opened the first 3 classrooms in September 2014.
 New classrooms and grades were added each year until construction was completed.

 Does it provide a quality education?
 All teachers hold national certification from the Haitian Ministry of Education and follow the curriculum established by the Ministry.
 Our first graduating class was in 2021.
-In an impressive showing, 16 of the 19 children passed the national high school entrance exam, proving the worth of their education.

 Is the school accredited?
 The Ministry of Education certified the school in 2018.
 Since then, students proudly wear the blue uniform reserved for “National Schools” communicating to all that these children are receiving a quality education.